peterhinch/micropython-async/v3/TUTORIAL.md

 transferred to the scheduler.
 Consequently applications requiring cleanup code in response to a keyboard interrupt should trap the exception at the outermost scope.

+#### Warning

+Using `throw` or `close` to throw an exception to a coro is unwise.
+It subverts `uasyncio` by forcing the coro to run, and possibly terminate, when it is still queued for execution.

 ###### [Contents](./TUTORIAL.md#contents)